NEXT STEPS AFTER GRADUATION: INTERNATIONAL GRADUATE STUDENTS

 To manage the outbreak of COVID-19, travel restrictions have been implemented to stop non-essential travel to Canada by foreign nationals with only a few exemptions.

-If you plan to travel abroad while your post-graduation work permit application is being processed within Canada, please review the travel restrictions and exemptions to make an informed decision about your travel plan.
+If you plan to travel abroad while your PGWP application is being processed within Canada, please review the travel restrictions and exemptions to make an informed decision about your travel plan.

-If you will apply for your post-graduation work permit outside Canada, upon approval of your post-graduation work permit, please ensure that you are exempt from the travel restrictions as a foreign worker and can travel back to Canada (if the travel restrictions are still in place when you plan to return to Canada).
+If you will apply for your PGWP outside Canada, upon approval of your PGWP, please ensure that you are exempt from the travel restrictions as a temporary foreign worker and can travel back to Canada (if the travel restrictions are still in place when you plan to return to Canada).

 Note that there are different entry requirements depending on whether you hold a valid work permit based on an application submitted in Canada, or a letter of introduction based on approval of an outside-Canada application.
 If you are not exempt from the travel restrictions, you will not be allowed to enter Canada.

-- Check here for information on mandatory quarantine or mandatory isolation
+- Check here for information on mandatory hotel stopover for air travellers

-Depending on how the COVID-19 situation evolves, the current travel restrictions and the mandatory quarantine requirement may be changed or extended further.
-Therefore, it will be important to closely monitor these in preparation of your return to Canada.
+Depending on how the COVID-19 situation evolves, the current travel restrictions and entry requirements may be changed or extended further.
+Therefore, it will be important to closely monitor these in preparation for your return to Canada.

-Convocation ceremonies for students who complete in the Fall 2020 will be held from June 8 to June 11, 2021.
-Please check SFU’s Convocation webpage to stay tuned for more information about the Spring 2021 Convocation.
+Virtual convocation ceremonies will be held on June 24, 25, 28 and 29 for students who complete their program in the Spring 2021 term.
+Please check SFU’s Convocation webpage for more information about the June 2021 Virtual Convocation.

 If your family or friends wish to visit you in Canada, keep in mind that current travel restrictions prohibit non-essential travel to Canada by most foreign nationals.
 Depending on how COVID-19 pandemic evolves, these restrictions may be lifted, changed, or extended further.
 It is strongly recommended that your family or friends closely monitor the travel restrictions and exemptions if they intend to travel to Canada.

-In the event that the travel restrictions are still in place, your family members will not be able to travel to Canada unless they are exempt from the restrictions (even if they have valid Temporary Resident Visas or Electronic Travel Authorizations).
+In the event that the travel restrictions are still in place, your family members must meet the travel exemptions and be travelling for essential purposes.
+Non-essential travel to Canada such as travel for the purpose of tourism or a short-term visit is not permitted under the current travel restrictions (even if they have valid Temporary Resident Visas or Electronic Travel Authorizations).

 Should the travel restrictions be loosened or lifted, refer to the following resources that may help your family/friends prepare for their visit to Canada:

 You must have adequate medical insurance coverage during your time in Canada.
 As a resident of British Columbia who is residing in BC for six months or longer, you are legally required to enroll yourself in the BC Medical Services Plan (MSP).
 In most cases, your MSP coverage is issued to match the expiry date of your current immigration document (e.g. your study permit or work permit).
-Thus, if you are currently covered under MSP but have recently renewed your study permit or obtained a post-graduation work permit, you must extend your coverage with MSP by submitting a copy of your new permit via the online MSP Account Change Request form.
+Thus, if you are currently covered under MSP but have recently renewed your study permit, you must extend your coverage with MSP by submitting a copy of your renewed study permit via the online MSP Account Change Request form.

-In response to COVID-19, BC MSP provides temporary MSP coverage to individuals who are currently under implied status and COVID-19 treatments for non-MSP residents.
-If you are currently in B.C on implied status with an expired study permit and your MSP has expired, you may be eligible for temporary MSP coverage if meeting all the criteria.
-You must contact Health Insurance BC directly to request this temporary coverage which will be valid until April 30, 2021.
+In response to COVID-19, BC MSP provides temporary MSP coverage to individuals who are currently under maintained/implied status and COVID-19 treatments for non-MSP residents.
+If you are currently in B.C. under maintained/implied status and your MSP has expired, you may be provided temporary MSP coverage if meeting all the criteria.
+Note that your study or work permit must have expired on December 1, 2020 or later.
+You must contact Health Insurance BC directly to request this temporary coverage which will be valid until October 31, 2021.

 - Click here to review information about temporary MSP coverage during COVID-19.